 One out of every five deployed troops will develop Post Traumatic Stress Disorder, many troops and their families returning to Nebraska will undoubtedly require mental health services.
 Many of these families live outside of Omaha and Lincoln.

 AEU has also funded the first-ever clinical trials on Attention Control Training in the United States.
-Attention training is a promising, brief, computerized, behavioral intervention that has been effective in treating anxiety disorders, but had not be tested for PTSD prior to these trials.
+Attention training is a promising, brief, computerized, behavioral intervention that has been effective in treating anxiety disorders, but had not been tested for PTSD prior to these trials.
 In conjunction with Creighton University, AEU has completed the trials on veterans and is wrapping up the trials on children between the ages of 7-14.
 The software will be launched in January 2021 for use by therapists in treating PTSD in veterans.

 At Ease has demonstrated that public-private partnerships are the quickest and most compassionate way to get veterans the help they need.